Statistical realism is not evidence that LLMs can estimate treatment effects in social science experiments: Materials and Methods

 \textbf{Conventional statistical models}.
-We compared LLM performance on both descriptive fit and causal fidelity against conventional statistical approaches using MAE and absolute ATE error.
+We compared LLM performance on both statistical realism and treatment-effect accuracy against conventional statistical models as benchmarks using MAE and absolute ATE error.
 We fitted linear regression and LASSO ($\alpha$ = 1.0) models for each outcome domain using the same demographic and socioeconomic features provided to the LLMs.
 Models were trained separately for each experimental condition (including control).
 Within each condition, data were split 80/20 into training and test sets.
 We used 5-fold cross-validation on the training split to estimate out-of-sample performance.